EMEASO23/latin102/quiz3.md

 4. The victims died in great torment.

-- Magnum cruciatus
+- Magnum cruciatus❌

 5. The victims died in greater torment.

-- Maiorem cruciatus
+- Maiorem cruciatus❌

 6. The victims died in the greatest torment.

-- Maximum cruciatus
+- Maximum cruciatus❌

 7. Hercules cleaned a great part of the stables.

-- Magnum partem
+- Magnum partem❌ **check the gender.**

 8. Hercules cleaned a greater part of the stables.